voxel51/fiftyone/docs/source/teams/index.rst

 ..
 End social links -----------------------------------------------------------

-`FiftyOne Teams <https://voxel51.com/fiftyone-teams/>`_ enables multiple users to securely collaborate on the same datasets and models, either on-premises or in the cloud, all built on top of the open source FiftyOne workflows that you're already relying on.
+`FiftyOne Enterprise <https://voxel51.com/fiftyone-teams/>`_ enables multiple users to securely collaborate on the same datasets and models, either on-premises or in the cloud, all built on top of the open source FiftyOne workflows that you're already relying on.

-FiftyOne Teams is fully backwards-compatible with the `open source project <https://github.com/voxel51/fiftyone>`_, so all other pages on this site apply to Teams deployments as well.
+FiftyOne Enterprise is fully backwards-compatible with the `open source project <https://github.com/voxel51/fiftyone>`_, so all other pages on this site apply to Enterprise deployments as well.

 |br|